PinkDiamond1/boba-docs/user-docs/002_fraud-detection.md

 ```

-If all three of these roots agree, then Boba Mainnet has been operating truthfully up to that block.
-If the `Fraud-Detector` find a mismatch, it will log that problem for you.
+If all three of these roots agree, Boba Mainnet has been operating truthfully up to that block.
+If the `Fraud-Detector` finds a mismatch, it will log that problem for you.
 Once the `Fraud-Detector` has checked all the historical state roots, it will wait for new blocks to be written by Boba Mainnet and check those:

 ```bash